Choosing a family-friendly state can be challenging because a certain area may not meet all your wants and needs.

 - Iowa, Nebraska, North Dakota, Kansas and Ohio have the most affordable housing.
-Colorado, Oregon, New York, Hawaii and California have the least affordable housing.
+Oregon, Nevada, New York, Hawaii and California have the least affordable housing.

-- New Hampshire has the lowest share of families living in poverty, 4.60 percent, which is 3.4 times lower than in Mississippi, where it is highest at 15.50 percent.
+- New Hampshire has the lowest share of families living in poverty, and Mississippi has the highest.

-- South Dakota has the lowest average annual cost of early childcare (as a share of median family income), 7.22 percent, which is 1.8 times lower than in Nebraska, where it is highest at 13.19 percent.
+- South Dakota has the lowest average annual cost of early childcare (as a share of median family income), and North Carolina has the highest.

 View the full report and your state’s rank here.